 The landau was a nicer carriage than the more common brougham, but more useful than an open barouche or phaeton, as it was was comfortable even in the cold or rain.
 Even so, it was not particularity well suited to long journeys or quick outings, so rarely would someone own just a landau.
 Driving one indicated the you had a sizable carriage house back at the estate.

-There were a number of different types of landau, but the most common were the landaulet, a shorted, two-seater version of the landau, the Shelborne Landau, which had a traditional, angular bottom, the Canoe Landau (or Sefton Landau), which had a gracefully curving bottom.
+There were a number of different types of landau, but the most common include: the landaulet, a shorted, two-seater version of the landau; the five-glass landau, in which the front hood was replaced by glass windows; the Shelborne Landau, which had a traditional, angular bottom; and the Canoe Landau (or Sefton Landau), which had a gracefully curving bottom.

 The landau is less familiar to us than the Town Coach (the traditional princess carriage, which was not convertible) or the barouche, which only had a half hood, and is often found providing carriage rides to tourists.
 However, the landau was more of a staple in wealthy households than either of these, and it remains somewhat common in those few modern contexts where horse-drawn carriages are still called for, perhaps more so in the UK than in America.